aritra741/Qualytics/README.md

 ### Lines of Code

-A simple count of the number of lines in your file.
-While not a direct indicator of quality, it can help identify files that might be too large and in need of refactoring.
+Counts the number of executable lines in your file, excluding blank lines, comments, and other non-executable statements.
+This metric provides a clearer picture of your code's actual size and can help identify files that might be too large and in need of refactoring.
+Remember, while a lower count often indicates more manageable code, it's not always a direct indicator of quality.

 ## Contributing